-Airplane Airbus A380-800 (388) Lufthansa has 4 classes on board with total of 509 seats.
-Use airplane seat map to find which ones are more comfortable and which ones should be avoided.
+Airplane Airbus A380-800 (388) Lufthansa with 4 classes and 509 seats on board.
+Use airplane seat map to find which ones are more comfortable and which should be avoided.

 |first||81||31||1 - 2||8|

 |business||64 - 78||20||10 - 24||78|